Stadium metro station: Facilities

 Stadium Metro Station offers a range of commuter-friendly amenities designed for accessibility and convenience.
 The station is equipped with elevators and escalators, ensuring smooth movement between different levels, particularly for the elderly and persons with disabilities.
-It also includes accessible infrastructure, such as ramps and designated entry points for differently-abled individuals.
+It also includes accessible infrastructure, such as ramps and designated entry points for disabled individuals.

 Passenger facilities include clean restrooms, ATM services, first aid support, and a selection of retail outlets within the station premises.
 These features contribute to a comfortable transit experience.

 The station has a dedicated parking area for both two-wheelers and four-wheelers, available from 6:00 AM to 10:30 PM.

 Due to its proximity to the Rajiv Gandhi International Cricket Stadium, the station sees increased footfall during major sporting events.
 Special arrangements are often made to manage crowd flow between the station and the stadium, although there is no permanent skywalk in place.

 For safety, the station is monitored via CCTV surveillance, and features both ticket vending machines (TVMs) and a manual ticketing office.